bigdata-i523/hid316/README.md

    hid:
    - 316
    title: Big Data Analytics in Biometric Identity Management
+   abstract: >
-   abstract: An understanding how biometrics is changing rapidly, and with it, both the size and scope of data being collected.
+      An understanding how biometrics is changing rapidly, and with it, both the size and scope of data being collected.
       From 2-print to 10-print, iris to facial recognition, the demand for both data intensive processes and rapid matching have grown exponentially, a case study in big data if there ever was one.
    url: https://github.com/bigdata-i523/sample-hid000/paper1/paper1.pdf

-   Status: In Progress
+   status: In Progress
+   chapter: Biology
 ```

 # Paper 2